Bhup-GitHUB/electron-p2p/README.md

 A peer-to-peer code execution application built with Electron that allows you to execute code (JavaScript and Python) on remote computers using their computing power over a direct P2P connection.

+## 🎥 Demo Video

+A demonstration video (`video.mp4`) is included in this repository that shows how the software works.
+Watch it to see the application in action, including:
+- Creating and joining rooms
+- Establishing P2P connections
+- Executing code locally and remotely
+- Real-time code execution results

 ## ✨ Features

 - **Peer-to-Peer Connection**: Direct WebRTC connection between two computers